SAP-samples/teched2023-DA262/exercises/hana_cloud_central/ex1-overview/README.md

     <kbd>
     ![](./images/2.png)
     </kbd>
-An Alternative way is to check the left navigation bar -  **Alerts** and **SQL Console** only available in Multi-Environment Edition of HANA Cloud Central.
+* An Alternative way is to check the left navigation bar: The **Alerts** and **SQL Console** buttons are only available in Multi-Environment Edition of HANA Cloud Central.

 The SAP HANA Cloud Central tool is divided into several sections: